-- 9. ARLP supports the underlying principles of PPC1.
+- 9. SPLP supports the underlying principles of PPC1.
 The issue of diffuse discharges of nutrients onto land and into the Waikato River catchment(s) must be addressed and controlled in order to achieve the objectives outlined in the Vision and Strategy as well as the National Policy Statement on Freshwater Management (NPS-FM).
-However, ARLP is concerned that the provisions as currently drafted: - (a) Do not provide appropriate flexibility for land use and land use change which has the potential to result in positive environmental outcomes for the catchment, and/or which will not lead to an increase in diffuse discharges of nutrients across an enterprise or property; - (b) Do not provide sufficient certainty for stakeholders regarding interpretation, implementation and compliance with the proposed farming activity rules.
-In that regard, ARLP acknowledges that the "Working Draft Implementation Plan for the Proposed Waikato Regional Plan Change 1 Waikato and Waipa Catchments", 15 February 2017" ("Draft Implementation Plan") provides some further guidance.
+However, SPLP is concerned that the provisions as currently drafted: - (a) Do not provide appropriate flexibility for land use and land use change which has the potential to result in positive environmental outcomes for the catchment (for example, circumstances in which land that is currently in pasture could be exchanged/swapped/replanted in trees to allow for the use of land which is best suited for farming to be changed), and/or which will not lead to an increase in diffuse discharges of nutrients across an enterprise or property; - (b) Do not provide sufficient certainty for stakeholders regarding interpretation, implementation and, therefore, compliance with the proposed farming activity rules.
+In that regard, SPLP acknowledges that the "Working Draft Implementation Plan for the Proposed Waikato Regional Plan Change 1 Waikato and Waipa Catchments", 15 February 2017" ("Draft Implementation Plan") provides some further guidance.
 However, this document is a draft and does not form part of PPC1.
-Accordingly, ARLP seeks relief to clarify certain provisions of PPC1 and how these will be implemented. - 10.
-To address these concerns, ARLP seeks amendments to the proposed provisions of PPC1 which are considered appropriate to give effect to the WRPS, the Vision and Strategy, the NPS-FM, and the purpose of the RMA, in addition to providing clarity and certainty regarding the interpretation and implementation of the rules and other methods. - 11.
-In that regard, ARLP is concerned the section 32 analysis prepared by WRC officers does not provide an adequate level of detail and analysis with respect to the new land use change rule and the economic analysis which underpins this.
+Accordingly, SPLP seeks relief to clarify certain provisions of PPC1 and how these will be implemented. - 10.
+To address these concerns, SPLP seeks amendments to the provisions of PPC1 which are considered appropriate and which will give effect to the Waikato Regional Policy Statement ("WRPS"), the Vision and Strategy of the Waikato River/Te Ture Whaimana o Te Awa o Waikato, the NPS-FM, and the purpose of the RMA, in addition to providing clarity and certainty regarding the interpretation and implementation of the rules and other methods. - 11.
+In that regard, SPLP is concerned the section 32 analysis prepared by WRC officers does not provide an adequate level of detail and analysis with respect to the new land use change rule and the economic analysis which underpins this.